geerlingguy/ansible-role-filebeat/README.md

     filebeat_version: 6.x

 Controls the major version of Filebeat which is installed.
+Must be in the format `5.x`, `6.x`, etc.

     filebeat_create_config: true